 This is an online guide to install and set up Discord for your lessons and special activities at PianoClass.

-Install Discord in your computer (PC/Mac), tablet and smartphone.
+Install Discord on your computer (PC/Mac), tablet, and smartphone.

 Access Discord, download the correct version for your system and install the software.